BHaller5/LAB-Assist/readme.md

 see any new additions in the project, it will most likely be documented here.

 ## Basic Gamepad Tester
-This gamepad tester was originally gotten from MDN to get used to using JavaScript's gamepad API.
-I'll soon be customizing some of the HTML and styling to better fit the project.
+This gamepad tester was originally taken from MDN to get used to using JavaScript's gamepad API.
+We'll soon be customizing some of the HTML and styling to better fit the project.
 The actual gamepadtest.js code is pretty simple, and doesn't really need too much explaination, despite its length.